 Smartphones are everywhere these days.
 Don’t believe me?
 Look around you.
-How many are using their smartphones right now?
+How many people are using their smartphones right now?
 How many have smartphones on their desks or in their pockets or purses?
 You may even be reading this article on a smartphone.
 The truth is that 77% of Americans own smartphones and that is too big of a percentage for drivers not to fall into.
 So what are the numbers when it comes to driver smartphone usage?

 According to our sources: